 For-profit and not-for-profit organizations that received loans of more than $2 million are expected to complete necessity questionnaires, Form 3509 for for-profit borrowers, and Form 3510 for not-for-profit borrowers (read more).
 This has been the subject of much discussion and pushback from borrowers and various industry associations throughout the country as the form focuses on what happened to businesses after they received their loans vs. their situation when they applied in the spring (read article from Journal of Accountancy).

-Kosiek said a few questions stood out to him, including one asking an organization to compare revenue from a specific period in 2019 to a similar period in 2020.
+A few questions stand out, including one asking an organization to compare revenue from a specific period in 2019 to a similar period in 2020.
 They are asking that at the time the borrower submitted their application that they made a good faith certification that they needed this money.
 Most companies were uncertain of their future sales when government closures first occurred.
 Did they have reason to believe their revenue may decline and, if they didn’t, how come they didn’t?
 Case in point: at the beginning of the pandemic, homebuilders had no reason to believe they would be in demand during this crisis.
 Instead, people decided to move and interest rates were low, so some have instead been extremely busy.
 Since they could not foresee the boon, many applied for and received PPP loans.
 Businesses in that situation should be prepared to articulate what happened in the period after they applied for the loan.